 Melatonin is commonly called the sleep hormone.
 Created from the inhibitory neurotransmitter serotonin, melatonin is secreted by the pineal gland according to the circadian rhythm and availability of serotonin.
 Melatonin production increases as it gets dark to help us feel sleepy naturally.
 During the day, melatonin secretion is low to aid in alertness; however, there is a smaller increase in the afternoon (between 1:00 pm and 4:00 pm) that may explain common daytime sleepiness.
 [9, 10, 13]

 Like melatonin, cortisol follows the circadian rhythm.
 Cortisol is often considered to be the stress hormone, as it increases in response to stress.
 However, cortisol also plays important roles in the immune response, blood pressure, conversion of norepinephrine to epinephrine, and metabolism of carbohydrates, proteins, and fats.
-[6, 10] Chronic circadian disruption and reduced sleep time are associated with elevated cortisol and increased obesity.
+[6, 10] Therefore, changes in circadian rhythm and sleep time may impact cortisol activity.

 Cortisol increases the production of glucose from protein (gluconeogenesis), helping to maintain optimal blood sugar levels.
 This is especially helpful when sleeping.
 During the night when the body is in a fasting state, cortisol increases glucose availability for the body to use for energy and repair.
 Thus, cortisol levels are highest in the morning after waking.
 As per the circadian rhythm, the morning peak gradually decreases throughout the day, reaching its lowest point around midnight.
 [6, 10]

 Sleep is also important for ensuring optimal mood.
 Many people experience irritability, unhappiness, and stress with insufficient sleep.